Burney Relief: Lilitu

 The identification of the relief as depicting "Lilith" has become a staple of popular writing on that subject.
-Raphael Patai (1990) believes the relief to be the only existent depiction of a Sumerian female demon called lilitu and thus to define lilitu's iconography.
+Raphael Patai (1990) believes the relief to be the only existent depiction of a Sumerian female demon called a lilitu and thus to define lilitu's iconography.
 Citations regarding this assertion lead back to Henri Frankfort (1936).
 Frankfort himself based his interpretation of the deity as the demon Lilith on the presence of wings, the birds' feet and the representation of owls.
 He cites the Babylonian Epic of Gilgamesh as a source that such "creatures are inhabitants of the land of the dead".
 In that text Enkidu's appearance is partially changed to that of a feathered being, and he is led to the nether world where creatures dwell that are "birdlike, wearing a feather garment".
 This passage reflects the Sumerians' belief in the nether world, and Frankfort cites evidence that Nergal, the ruler of the underworld, is depicted with bird's feet and wrapped in a feathered gown.

 However Frankfort did not himself make the identification of the figure with Lilith; rather he cites Emil Kraeling (1937) instead.
 Kraeling believes that the figure "is a superhuman being of a lower order"; he does not explain exactly why.
 He then goes on to state "Wings [...] regularly suggest a demon associated with the wind" and "owls may well indicate the nocturnal habits of this female demon".
 He excludes Lamashtu and Pazuzu as candidate demons and states: "Perhaps we have here a third representation of a demon.
 If so, it must be Lilîtu [...] the demon of an evil wind", named ki-sikil-lil-la (literally "wind-maiden" or "phantom-maiden", not "beautiful maiden", as Kraeling asserts).
 This ki-sikil-lil is an antagonist of Inanna (Ishtar) in a brief episode of the epic of Gilgamesh, which is cited by both Kraeling and Frankfort as further evidence for the identification as Lilith, though this appendix too is now disputed.
 In this episode, Inanna's holy Huluppu tree is invaded by malevolent spirits.
 Frankfort quotes a preliminary translation by Gadd (1933): "in the midst Lilith had built a house, the shrieking maid, the joyful, the bright queen of Heaven".
 However modern translations have instead: "In its trunk, the phantom maid built herself a dwelling, the maid who laughs with a joyful heart.
 But holy Inanna cried."
 The earlier translation implies an association of the demon Lilith with a shrieking owl and at the same time asserts her god-like nature; the modern translation supports neither of these attributes.
-In fact, Cyril J. Gadd (1933), the first translator, writes: "ardat lili (kisikil-lil) is never associated with owls in Babylonian mythology" and "the Jewish traditions concerning Lilith in this form seem to be late and of no great authority".
+In fact, Cyril J. Gadd (1933), the first translator, writes: "ardat-lilî (kisikil-lil) is never associated with owls in Babylonian mythology" and "the Jewish traditions concerning Lilith in this form seem to be late and of no great authority".
 This single line of evidence being taken as virtual proof of the identification of the Burney Relief with "Lilith" may have been motivated by later associations of "Lilith" in later Jewish sources.